masoncfrancis/masons-guides/nyc/broadway.md

 TKTS is a booth in Times Square under the big stairs and in Lincoln Center.
 You can buy same day tickets there for cheap, but its usually not as good of a deal as Rush and Lottery.
 But it's still probably going to be cheaper than buying from the show's website.

+## How Do I Know Which Show Does What?

+You can usually find out if a show is doing discounts by visiting the show's website.

+It's kind of a hassle to visit all of the show websites, so I personally like to go to [broadwayforbrokepeople.com](https://www.broadwayforbrokepeople.com/) to see what shows have discounts.
+Unfortunately I'm not sure how often it's kept up to date, so it's a good idea to double check to make sure the show is still happening and still doing those discounts.